DevExpress-Examples/how-to-display-pie-chart-others-slice/Readme.md

 `Iif(?ParamRangeStart Is Null, [Extended Price], Iif([OrderDate] Between(?ParamRangeStart, ?ParamRangeEnd), [Extended Price], 0))`

 When a user selects a row in the Grid, the [MasterFilterSet](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.MasterFilterSet) event occurs.
 The code in the event handler obtains filter values and assigns them to the dashboard parameters.
+When the user executes the Clear Master Filter command, the [MasterFilterCleared](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardViewer.MasterFilterCleared) event occurs.
+The event is handled to clear parameters by assigning _null_ to the parameter's [SelectedValues](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.DashboardParameterDescriptor.SelectedValues).